AlexisCORAN/holberton-system_engineering-devops/0x19-postmortem/README.md

 - **14:22**: Fixed using `sed` command in php config file.

-- **14:25** : A puppet manifest was used with the following command 'sudo sed -i s/class-wp-locale.phpp/class-wp-locale.php/g/var/www/html/wp-settings.php`.
+- **14:25** : A puppet manifest was used with the following command `sudo sed -i s/class-wp-locale.phpp/class-wp-locale.php/g/var/www/html/wp-settings.php`.

 - **14:27** : The website was tested to verify proper operation.